apptension/developer-handbook/README.md

 *   **[Technical Stack](#apptension-technical-stack)** – a summary of all topics, languages, frameworks, and libraries we use in production together with checklists of the most important concepts.
 *   **[Technical Onboarding Checklist](#apptension-technical-onboarding-checklist)** – a living document with a checklist of what our Developers should know on different levels when they join our company.
-*   **[Technical Topics](#apptension-technical-topics)** – a complete list of topics (libraries, frameworks, programming concepts/patterns) we follow and recommend to learn to progress in your career to become a better Web / Mobile App Developer.
+*   **[Technical Guide](#apptension-technical-guide)** – a complete list of topics (libraries, frameworks, programming concepts/patterns) we follow and recommend to learn to progress in your career to become a better Web / Mobile App Developer.

 * * *